Creating Start Groups

 Start Groups: These are Groups of racers that start together (in mass start races) or in the same sequence (in individual start races).

-Once on the Start List page in the Zone4 Timing software, you will see the Create Start Groups screen as pictured below.
+You will then see the Create Start Groups screen as pictured below.
 The first step is to choose whether your race will use multiple starts, or if all racers start in one group.

-If all racers will start in one group, skip to the Assigning Racer Numbers & Times section of this documentation.
-If you want to have multiple start groups continue with the following steps.
+If all racers will start in one group, skip to the Assigning Racer Numbers, Timing Chips and Start Times section of this documentation.
+If you want to have multiple start groups continue with the steps numbered below.

 - For multiple start groups select “Define start groups using racers fields”.

 - You can define start groups based off of more than one field.
-For example let’s say you had a ski race where participants could choose from both a 10km or 20km distance.
-In this situation you may want to have a men’s and a woman’s start group for each distance.
-To do this you would select both the gender and distance fields which would create 4 start groups; 10k M, 10k F, 20k M, 20k F.
+For example; let’s say you had a ski race where participants could choose either a 10km or 20km distance.
+In this situation you may want to have start groups divided further using; Gender, Wave, Age etc. What you chose will very much depend on the sport and type of event you’re timing.

 - Once you’re satisfied with your start groups select the “Create these Groups” button.